gavinbarrett/LatexWatcher/README.md

 This is a simple script used to watch and compile .tex files into pdfs on Unix systems.

+I found myself frustrated by constantly having to save .tex files _and_ recompile them.
+So I wrote this script with the aim of increasing workflow by automatically recompiling your .tex files for you.
+It is best used alongside a pdf viewer such as Evince or Okular that will watch for changes in the pdf file.

 ### **Requirements**

 It is best to have a full TeX distribution on your system.
 In particular, you should be able to run the **pdflatex** command.